ABOUT ALEXANDRA COLLEGE

 Boarding at Alexandra College

 We are more than just a school, we are a community of individuals where everyone is encouraged to help the other and to work for the common good.
-Our Boarders are central to this sense of community and comprise girls drawn mainly from Ireland, and from overseas countries in Europe, Africa, Asia and the Americas.
+Our Boarders are central to this sense of community.

 Unlike most boarding schools, our Boarding House remains open on the weekend and bank holidays.
 We close for the following school holidays; October mid-term break, Christmas Holidays, February mid-term break and Easter holidays.
 During the periods where the College is closed, transport is arranged to and from Heuston Station and Dublin Airport for our Boarders to visit home during these school holidays.

 We offer seven-day boarding for girls from 1st year to 6th year in secondary school and for 5th and 6th class students in our Junior School.
 We require that all students stay for a minimum of one full academic year.
 Fees are due in full, in advance, for all non-EU students.
 Optional extras are available for music, singing, and speech and drama.
 We also require all overseas students for whom English is not their first language, to attend extra English classes.
 The fee for these classes is €1300 for 28 classes over the academic year.
 For more information about fees, please visit the admissions section of our website by clicking here.